Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Experiments

 Looking into the final combined attention model results in \tab{tableMain}, we observe consistent improvements in all cases.
 The proposed combined attention improves 1-shot learning from $63.62$ (PN) and $67.55$ (AM3) to $69.76$ on MiniImageNet.
 Similarly, 5-shot results improve from $78.37$ (PN) and $80.22$ (AM3) to $81.19$.
 We observe similar improvements on TieredImageNet: 1-shot results improve from $67.58$ (PN) and $72.60$ (AM3) to $72.69$, and 5-shot results improve from $84.71$ (PN) and $84.59$ (AM3) to $85.29$.

-Noticeably for 5-shot learning on TieredImageNet, the performance gaps between PN, AM3 and our semantic FSL models are relatively smaller, compared to those on MiniImageNet.
-This can be due to the fact that the backbone is pretrained with a more diverse training set, which is likely to yield better feature representations, make few-shot inference tasks less challenging and reduce the need for leveraging semantic priors.
-Consistently, we also observe that FSL models typically yield higher results on the test set of TieredImageNet, in comparison to MiniImageNet.
+Noticeably for 5-shot learning on TieredImageNet, the performance gaps between PN, AM3, and our semantic FSL models are smaller than those on MiniImageNet.
+This can be due to the fact that the backbone is pretrained with a more diverse training set, which is likely to yield better feature representations, make few-shot inference tasks less challenging, and reduce the need for leveraging semantic priors.
+Consistently, we also observe that FSL models typically yield higher results on the test set of TieredImageNet compared to MiniImageNet.

 \mypar{Importance of backbone pretraining} In Table \ref{tab:tablePretrain} we inspect how pretraining and backbone quality affects the few-shot learning performance.
 Here we use both PN and our approach to see the effect in both uni-modal and multi-modal approaches.
 Models without pretraining are trained in an end-to-end fashion.
-In order to create a fair comparison, we train the models by using the same number of epochs in both cases.
+We train the models using the same number of epochs in both cases to create a fair comparison.
 All of the models are trained for 400 epochs and the results reported based on best validation score.
-As can be seen from Table \ref{tab:tablePretrain}, model pretraining improves both approaches very significantly, and is crucial for achieving state-of-the-art performance.
+As can be seen from Table \ref{tab:tablePretrain}, model pretraining improves both approaches very significantly and is crucial for achieving state-of-the-art performance.
 An interesting result is the comparison of PN and our approach for the $1$-shot setting without pretraining since it highlights the significance of semantic information when the backbone quality and/or visual feature quality is low.
-As the backbone becomes better with pretraining the gap becomes smaller.
+As the backbone becomes better with pretraining, the gap becomes smaller.